trinodb/trino/presto-docs/src/main/sphinx/connector/hive-azure.rst

   * - ``hive.azure.wasb-access-key``
     - The decrypted access key for the Azure Blob Storage

-If you choose to use ADLS Gen2, you need to add the following properties:
+ADLS Gen2 / ABFS Storage
+^^^^^^^^^^^^^^^^^^^^^^^^

+To connect to ABFS storage, you may either use the storage account's access key, or a service principal.
+Do not use both sets of properties at the same time.

-.. list-table:: **ADLS Gen2 properties**
+.. list-table:: ABFS Access Key
   :widths: 30, 70
   :header-rows: 1

   * - Property name
     - Description
   * - ``hive.azure.abfs-storage-account``
-    - Storage account name of Azure Data Lake Storage Gen2
+    - The name of the ADLS Gen2 storage account
   * - ``hive.azure.abfs-access-key``
-    - The decrypted access key for the Azure Data Lake Storage Gen2ß
+    - The decrypted access key for the ADLS Gen2 storage account

+.. list-table:: ABFS Service Principal OAuth
+  :widths: 30, 70
+  :header-rows: 1

+  * - Property name
+    - Description
+  * - ``hive.azure.abfs.oauth.endpoint``
+    - The service principal / application's OAuth 2.0 token endpoint (v1).
+  * - ``hive.azure.abfs.oauth.client-id``
+    - The service principal's client/application ID.
+  * - ``hive.azure.abfs.oauth.secret``
+    - A client secret for the service principal.

+When using a service principal, it must have the Storage Blob Data Owner, Contributor, or Reader role on the storage account you are using, depending on which operations you would like to use.

+ADLS Gen1
+^^^^^^^^^

-While it is advised to migrate to ADLS Gen2 whenever possible, if you still choose to use ADLS Gen1 you need to add the following properties.
+While it is advised to migrate to ADLS Gen2 whenever possible, if you still choose to use ADLS Gen1 you need to include the following properties in your catalog configuration.

 .. note::